-When a person has a disability, or disabilities, they may spend extra money because of this.
-For example, they may spend extra on laundry, or have higher than average heating bills due to a disability.
+When a person has a disability, or disabilities, they may spend extra money because of this; for example, they may spend extra on laundry, or have higher than average heating bills due to a disability.
 We call this Disability Related Expenditure (DRE).

-As part of a person's financial assessment, we will ask a person to confirm their DRE.
-Every individual is different, and so there DRE will be too.
-We therefore consider the individual's circumstances, including their care and support needs, when deciding what can be considered as necessary DRE, and how much to disregard from the financial assessment.
+As part of a person's financial assessment, we will ask a person to confirm their DRE if they receive a disability benefit.
+Every individual is different, and so their DRE will be too.
+We therefore consider the individual's circumstances, including their care and support needs, when deciding what can be considered as reasonable DRE, and how much to disregard from their disability benefit award.